-In addition, the Energy Act 2013 was aimed at bringing about a "once-in-a-generation transformation" of the UK electricity market, and has had significant implications for the economics of investing in low-carbon generating technologies.
+Renewables' share of electricity generation was 44.5% in Quarter 3 2023, which is an increase of 8.2% from 2022.
+Part of this increased contribution of renewables to electricity generation is due to the UK's long-standing legislative commitments.
+The Energy Act 2013 was aimed at bringing about a "oncein-a-generation transformation" of the UK electricity market, and has had significant implications for the economics of investing in low-carbon generating technologies.
 EMR is the UK Government's key policy mechanism for ensuring security of energy supply through the development of low-carbon technology.
-The key policy measure to incentivise new low-carbon electricity generation is the provision of the contract for difference ("CfD") instrument, where a low-carbon electricity generator and the Low Carbon Contracts Company ("LCCC" - a government-owned limited company) enter into a contract that ultimately protects consumers from high costs and gives greater certainty of revenues to electricity generators.
+The key policy measure to incentivise new low-carbon electricity generation is the provision of the CfD instrument, where a low-carbon electricity generator and the Low Carbon Contracts Company ("LCCC" - a Governmentowned limited company) enter into a contract that ultimately protects consumers from high costs and gives greater certainty of revenues to electricity generators.

 The provision of CfDs is intended to stabilise revenues for investors in low-carbon electricity generation projects such as nuclear (and renewables) by helping developers secure the large upfront capital costs for low-carbon infrastructure.
 However, the long planning horizon for nuclear new-build projects and massive capital requirements pose substantial financial risks to nuclear power sponsors and investors.
 In the US, it was determined that US Government guarantees were necessary in order for new-build nuclear projects to be commercially viable.
-In October 2016, the UK Government confirmed that it had provided a government guarantee to EDF (France) to assist in bringing forward their investment in Hinkley Point C, the Somerset nuclear power plant.
-It provided a guarantee for up to $\pounds 2$ billion that would be available from 2018 to 2020, if necessary conditions were met.
+In October 2016, the UK Government confirmed that it had provided a Government guarantee to EDF (France) to assist in bringing forward their investment in Hinkley Point C, the Somerset nuclear power plant.
+It provided a guarantee for up to £2 billion that would be available from 2018 to 2020, if necessary conditions were met.

 The CfD is a quasi-power purchase agreement: generators with a CfD will sell their electricity into the market in the normal way, and remain active participants in the wholesale electricity market.
-The CfD then pays the difference between an estimate of the market price for electricity and an estimate of the longterm price needed to bring forward investment in a given technology (the strike price).
+The CfD then pays the difference between an estimate of the market price for electricity and an estimate of the long-term price needed to bring forward investment in a given technology (the strike price).
 This means that when a generator sells its power, if the market price is lower than needed to reward investment, the CfD pays a "top-up".
 However, if the market price is higher than needed to reward investment, the contract obliges the generator to pay back the difference.
 In this way, CfDs stabilise returns for generators at a fixed level, over the duration of the contract.
-This mitigates the generator's longterm exposure to electricity price volatility, substantially reducing the commercial risks faced by these projects.
+This mitigates the generator's long-term exposure to electricity price volatility, substantially reducing the commercial risks faced by these projects.
 The Energy Act 2013 includes a provision whereby the LCCC will act as the counterparty to eligible generators under the CfD.
 This mechanism was in direct response to concerns about the "credit" behind the CfD economics.
 Although a CfD is a private law contract between a low-carbon electricity generator and the LCCC, the cost of CfDs will ultimately be met by consumers via a levy on electricity suppliers.